Photography Styles

 Landscape Photography

-Landscape photography is an established and popular photography style and is becoming popular with some wedding photographers, particularly those lucky enough to work in beautifully scenic locations.
-In these scenarios, the wedding photographer will capture a stunning natural scene, for example, a mountain view, or stunning beach, and use the two of you to reflect the scale and beauty of the scene.
+In these scenarios, the wedding photographer will capture a stunning natural scene.
+For example, there may be a mountain view or stunning beach.
+They then use the two of you to reflect the scale and beauty of the scene.
 This style can also make the most of negative, or empty space to create images that capture moments of your day in a unique way, giving a sense of artistic proportion to the image.

-You can read more about my approach to photographing your wedding here (https://timpaynephotography.com/experience/), but I like to capture elements of each style and will work with you, so I have a good understanding of the types of images you’re looking for.
 From my experience, it’s usual for couples to ask for a selection of posed group shots, couple shots, and candid or documentary-style images as their wedding day progresses.
-Some couples will include a venue that has special meaning for them to have their couple shots taken, this is often between the ceremony and the celebration.
-For example, Melissa and Barry went from their church to an ancient castle and we shot some fantastic couple shots there before they joined the rest of their guests for the wedding breakfast and evening reception.
+Likewise, some couples will include a venue that has special meaning for them to have their couple shots taken.
+This is often between the ceremony and the celebration.
+For example, Melissa and Barry (pictured above) went from their church to an ancient castle.
+We shot some fantastic couple shots there before they joined the rest of their guests for the wedding breakfast and evening reception.
+I worked with them closely, beforehand, to understand exactly what type of shots they were looking for.

 0 Comments